Avis Budget Group (NASDAQ:CAR) Trading Down 7.8%

-A number of research analysts recently weighed in on CAR shares.
-StockNews.com started coverage on shares of Avis Budget Group in a report on Thursday, March 31st.
-They issued a “hold” rating for the company.
-JPMorgan Chase & Co. cut their target price on shares of Avis Budget Group from $205.00 to $190.00 and set a “neutral” rating for the company in a report on Wednesday, February 16th.
-Bank of America lowered shares of Avis Budget Group from a “neutral” rating to an “underperform” rating and dropped their price objective for the stock from $250.00 to $240.00 in a research note on Wednesday.
-Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Avis Budget Group from $210.00 to $193.00 and set a “hold” rating for the company in a research note on Wednesday, February 16th.
-Finally, Zacks Investment Research lowered shares of Avis Budget Group from a “strong-buy” rating to a “hold” rating and set a $207.00 price objective for the company. in a research note on Monday, January 17th.
-Three research analysts have rated the stock with a sell rating and four have assigned a hold rating to the stock.
-Based on data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $194.33.
+A number of analysts have recently issued reports on the stock.
+Zacks Investment Research downgraded shares of Avis Budget Group from a “strong-buy” rating to a “hold” rating and set a $207.00 price target on the stock. in a report on Monday, January 17th.
+Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Avis Budget Group from $210.00 to $193.00 and set a “hold” rating on the stock in a research note on Wednesday, February 16th.
+Bank of America cut shares of Avis Budget Group from a “neutral” rating to an “underperform” rating and lowered their price objective for the stock from $250.00 to $240.00 in a research note on Wednesday.
+StockNews.com assumed coverage on shares of Avis Budget Group in a research note on Thursday, March 31st.
+They issued a “hold” rating on the stock.
+Finally, Barclays lowered their price objective on shares of Avis Budget Group from $217.00 to $168.00 and set an “underweight” rating on the stock in a research note on Thursday, January 20th.
+Three analysts have rated the stock with a sell rating and four have given a hold rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $194.33.

-In other news, Director Lynn Krominga sold 5,823 shares of Avis Budget Group stock in a transaction on Thursday, March 3rd.
-The stock was sold at an average price of $187.50, for a total transaction of $1,091,812.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Avis Budget Group news, Director Lynn Krominga sold 5,823 shares of the stock in a transaction that occurred on Thursday, March 3rd.
+The shares were sold at an average price of $187.50, for a total transaction of $1,091,812.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
 27.40% of the stock is currently owned by company insiders.

-Hedge funds have recently added to or reduced their stakes in the stock.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main bought a new stake in shares of Avis Budget Group in the fourth quarter valued at about $33,000.
-Selective Wealth Management Inc. bought a new stake in shares of Avis Budget Group in the third quarter valued at about $35,000.
-AlphaCentric Advisors LLC bought a new stake in shares of Avis Budget Group in the fourth quarter valued at about $51,000.
-Covestor Ltd bought a new stake in shares of Avis Budget Group in the fourth quarter valued at about $68,000.
-Finally, C M Bidwell & Associates Ltd. bought a new stake in shares of Avis Budget Group in the third quarter valued at about $70,000.
+A number of institutional investors and hedge funds have recently made changes to their positions in CAR.
+Canada Pension Plan Investment Board grew its holdings in Avis Budget Group by 224.8% during the 4th quarter.
+Canada Pension Plan Investment Board now owns 1,299,208 shares of the business services provider’s stock valued at $269,417,000 after buying an additional 899,208 shares in the last quarter.
+Norges Bank purchased a new stake in Avis Budget Group during the 4th quarter valued at approximately $82,318,000.
+Renaissance Technologies LLC purchased a new position in shares of Avis Budget Group in the fourth quarter valued at $50,677,000.
+Schonfeld Strategic Advisors LLC grew its holdings in shares of Avis Budget Group by 101.6% in the fourth quarter.
+Schonfeld Strategic Advisors LLC now owns 3,064 shares of the business services provider’s stock valued at $635,000 after purchasing an additional 192,959 shares in the last quarter.
+Finally, Morgan Stanley grew its holdings in shares of Avis Budget Group by 72.8% in the third quarter.
+Morgan Stanley now owns 447,094 shares of the business services provider’s stock valued at $52,091,000 after purchasing an additional 188,328 shares in the last quarter.

 About Avis Budget Group (NASDAQ:CAR)